 The aim of the current studies in his lab is to improve the understanding of the pathophysiological roles and signaling pathways whereby the hormone aldosterone promotes pathologies in various organs including the kidney and the cardiovascular system.
 This work combines cellular and molecular approaches, animal physiology, pharmacological studies and has implications in human diseases.
 His interest includes translational research aimed to identify and validate biomarkers of Mineralocorticoid Receptor activation in cardiovascular and kidney diseases and novel therapeutic use of MR antagonists.

-Stefan Kunz, Associate professor in basic virology at the Faculty of Biology and Medicine (FBM) of the UNIL.
+Stefan Kunz, Full professor in basic virology at the Faculty of Biology and Medicine (FBM) of the UNIL.

 Basic virology is attached to the Institute of Microbiology of the University Hospital where he was assistant professor until 2009.